Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 In panel (g) of Fig.~\ref{Corr2}, we plot the two-point correlation function measured at $r_\parallel$ = 1-2 pMpc (equal arm configuration) as a function of different $b$-parameter thresholds.
 For generating the random distributions, as discussed in section~\ref{sec_fnh}, we compute the intrinsic \NHI\ distribution separately using appropriate median $b$ values for each sub-sample.
 Initially, we see a nearly constant two-point correlation with increase in $b$-parameter values.
-However when we consider high-$b$ systems (i.e $b>40$ \kms) we notice that the two-point correlation function decreases.
-From panel (h) of Fig.~\ref{Corr2}, we find that the three-point correlation function also shows similar trend with a sharp decline in the amplitude for $b>40$ \kms\ case.
-The same trend is also shown by $Q$ that we plot in the panel (i) of Fig.~\ref{Corr2}.
+However, when we consider high-$b$ systems (i.e $b>40$ \kms) we notice that the two-point correlation function decreases.
+From panel (h) of Fig.~\ref{Corr2}, we find that the three-point correlation function also shows similar trend with a sharp decline in the amplitude for $b>40$ \kms\ case ({ with large errorbar}).
+The same trend is also shown by $Q$ that we plot in the panel (i) of Fig.~\ref{Corr2}. { We do not find any triplets with all the components having $b>40$ \kms\ in $r_{\parallel}=1-2$ pMpc bin which results in a large negative mean three-point correlation.
+This could be real or artefact of some bias in the Voigt profile decomposition, in particular at small scales.
+For example, presence of a broad absorber can conceal other broad components from being detected within the scales considered here (in particular when the SNR is not high), thereby lowering the two-point and three-point correlations.}